syncfusion-content/javascript-docs/js/BulletGraph/Getting-Started.md

 ![](/js/BulletGraph/Getting-Started_images/Getting-Started_img3.png)

-As you can see in the image above, the bullet graph without any ranges is displayed in thebackground.
+As you can see in the image above, the bullet graph without any ranges is displayed in the background.
 The steps to add the **qualitativeRanges** are described in the next section.

 **Add Qualitative Ranges**

-By default, 3 ranges are displayed in the **BulletGraph** control duringthe initial rendering of the control with its default values.
-In order to customize it, youneed to set appropriate values for the **rangeEnd** and its **rangeStroke** properties.
+By default, 3 ranges are displayed in the **BulletGraph** control during the initial rendering of the control with its default values.
+In order to customize it, you need to set appropriate values for the **rangeEnd** and its **rangeStroke** properties.
 Any number of **qualitativeRanges** can be added to the control.

 {% highlight js %}